kshedden/case_studies/methods/survival.md

 we are studying $P(T | X)$.

-An example of left truncation would be a medical study where we are studying the incidence of stroke.
-Suppose we use age as our time scale (so the time origin is a person's date of birth), and we wish to focus on the incidence of stroke after age 65.
-Further, we exclude people who had a stroke before age 65.
-Thus we are selecting subjects conditionally on the event $T> 65$, and $65$ is the subject's left truncation time.
+An example of left truncation would be a medical study where we are studying the incidence of stroke following implantation of a cardiac stent.
+Suppose we use age as our time scale, let $T$ denote a subject's current age, and let $W$ denote the age at which the person had a stent placed ($W=\infty$ if the person never received a stent).
+We are selecting subjects conditionally on the event $T> W$, and $W$ is a left truncation time.
-All our analysis is focused on the conditional distribution $P(T | T > 65, X)$.

 ## Censoring